kapposds/csunipi-api/readme.md

 The application is only in Greek.

 ## System Requirements
+You need to install a web server, such as Apache, and of course PHP.
+Also its required to install a database as well, such as  MySQL.

 Your system must meet the following requirements in order to build the app developed with Laravel 5.2 version:
 * PHP >= 5.5.9
 * OpenSSL PHP Extension
 * PDO PHP Extension
 * Mbstring PHP Extension
 * Tokenizer PHP Extension

+The above requirements are included in xampp package https://www.apachefriends.org/download.html

 Laravel utilizes Composer as its dependency manager.
 So, make sure you have Composer (https://getcomposer.org/) installed on your machine.